Parables of Jesus' Authority

 Jesus said to them, "I tell you the truth, the tax collectors and the prostitutes are entering the kingdom of God ahead of you.
 For John came to you to show you the way of righteousness, and you did not believe him, but the tax collectors and the prostitutes did.
 And even after you saw this, you did not repent and believe him.
 (Matthew 21:28-32)

-Working in the vineyard is trying to please God.
-The first son is a rebel who later comes to his senses and does what is required.
+Working in the vineyard is doing God’s work.
+The first son was a rebel who later came to his senses and did what was asked.
 He is like all of us Christians.
 We started out in life doing only what satisfied our selfish desires.
-And after realizing that is far from what God wants, we are gradually learning to do things His way –learning to live by faith.
+And after realizing that is far from what God wants, we gradually learn to do things His way –learn to live by faith.

 The second son said that he would do all that was required of him.
 He followed the Ten Commandments and all of the traditions.
-But he would not accept Jesus to gain life and godliness.
-The second son was religious, but not pleasing to God.
-The only way to please God is by trusting that what was done through His Son is sufficient.
+But he did not accept Jesus to gain life and godliness.
+This son was religious, but did not please God.
+The only way to please Him is by trusting that what was done through His Son is sufficient.
 That relationship is one of faith, not works.

 "Listen to another parable: There was a landowner who planted a vineyard.
 He put a wall around it, dug a winepress in it and built a watchtower.
 Then he rented the vineyard to some farmers and went away on a journey.
 When the harvest time approached, he sent his servants to the tenants to collect his fruit.